qntnet/documentation/en/source/reference/evaluation.md

 # Evaluation

-Once we have constructed an algorithm and plotted an equity on a historical data, we need to use a set of criteria to evaluate the performance.
+Once we have constructed an algorithm and plotted equity on historical data, we need to use a set of criteria to evaluate the performance.
 All current competition rules are available [here](https://quantnet.ai/contest).

 ## Statistics
 First, to estimate the profitability of the algorithm, we measure the Sharpe ratio (SR), the most important and popular metric.
-For our platform, we use the annualized SR and assume that there is ≈252 trading days on average per year.
-Annualized SR must be at least greater than 1 for the In-Sample test. "calc_stat" function allows to calculate all the statistic of an algorithm.
+For our platform, we use the annualized SR and assume that there are ≈252 trading days on average per year.
+Annualized SR must be at least greater than 1 for the In-Sample test. "calc_stat" function allows to calculate of all the statistics of an algorithm.

 **Function**
 ```python